Artificial intelligence (AI) and your academic work

 2. completed wholly by the student (or students, in the case of group assignments).

-While Artificial intelligence (AI) generators can be fun to play with, anything generated by artificial intelligence would not qualify as work completed wholly by a student.
-So submitting AI-generated text as part of a course assignment would be cheating, unless your professor gives you explicit permission to use AI to complete your assignment.
+Anything generated by artificial intelligence would not qualify as work completed wholly by a student.
 Just like you need to ask permission from your professor to collaborate with other students on a solo assignment, so you also need to get permission to use an AI generator to complete an assignment.

 AI: Errors and biases